Cold Therapy Device & Interface

 My Role

 I engineered core functional elements of the device, including patented features.
-I translated research insights into clear interface requirements, defined therapy control logic, and created software activity diagrams for developers.
+I translated research into interface requirements, defined therapy control logic, and authored software activity diagrams for implementation.
+When usability testing revealed safety risks, I led cross-functional efforts to simplify the interaction model while considering cost impacts and development time.

 The Core Problem